-- a/ Criteria for inclusion were developing country status coupled with borrowings to equivalent of 1% of all borrowing by these countries in 1974-1977 or 1978-1982. - b/ United States dollar values deflated by consumer price index for industrial countries. - $\underline{\text{c}}/$ Members of the Organization of Petroleum Exporting Countries (OPEC).
+2/ Criteria for inclusion were developing country status coupled with borrowings to equivalent of 1% of all borrowing by these countries in 1974-1977 or 1978-1982.

-exclude from this group more countries in the syndicated bank loan market by excluding those countries whose commercial borrowing was minor (China, India, Pakistan, Egypt, Panama, Trinidad and Tobago, Indonesia, Iran and Iraq), one then finds that only about 26 were primarily TNB credit oriented.
-Of these 26, only seven could be said to have enjoyed anything like relatively unlimited and continuous access to the international capital market during the period.
+by United States dollar values deflated by consumer price index for industrial countries.

+${\cal G}$ Members of the Organization of Petroleum Exporting Countries (OPEC).

+during the period.
 In other words, the borrowing side of the syndicated bank loan market was extremely concentrated in Mexico, Brazil, and a handful of other countries.
-From a regional perspective, the boom in sovereign lending to developing countries by way of syndicated bank loans was very much a latin American phenomenon, with that region alone accounting for more than one-half of the total value of those loans.
+From a regional perspective, the boom in sovereign lending to developing countries by way of syndicated bank loans was very much a Latin American phenomenon, with that region alone accounting for more than one-half of the total value of those loans.